BinChengZhao/delay-timer/README.md

 use delay_timer::prelude::*;

 fn main() -> Result<()> {
-    let delay_timer = DelayTimerBuilder::default().enable_status_report().build();
+    // Build an DelayTimer that uses the default configuration of the Smol runtime internally. let delay_timer = DelayTimerBuilder::default().enable_status_report().build();

-    // Develop a print job that runs in an asynchronous cycle. let task_instance_chain = delay_timer.insert_task(build_task_async_print())?;
+    // Develop a print job that runs in an asynchronous cycle.
+    // A chain of task instances.
+    let task_instance_chain = delay_timer.insert_task(build_task_async_print())?;

     // Get the running instance of task 1.